dnt0n/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* is in charge of managing multiple member expenses
+* is in charge of managing multiple member payments
-* is in charge of handling CCA expenses

-**Value proposition**: Provides treasurers with a fast, command-driven way to track members, attendance, and payments without heavy accounting tools.
+**Value proposition**: Provides treasurers with a fast, command-driven way to track members, and payments without heavy accounting tools.

 ### User stories